-There’s nothing more relaxing than a warm bath at the end of a busy day, right?
-And if you love dropping one of those fabulously scented (and colorful!)
-Lush bath bombs into your tub and watching it explode and fizz under the running water, then you’re going to love how easy it is to make your own homemade version!
+There’s nothing more relaxing than a warm bath at the end of a busy day.
+If you love dropping one of those fabulously scented (and colorful!) bath bombs into your tub and watching it explode and fizz under the running water, then you’re going to love how easy it is to make your own homemade version!

 What Can I Use Instead of Citric Acid in Bath Bombs?